chrisnoonan98675/site/README.md

 Go to `http://localhost:4000` to see the site running locally.

+**Tip:** To disable updating of the Development Dashboard while you run Jekyll in watch mode, change the `jira_dashboard` `generate` setting in `_config.yml` to `false`. **Do not commit this change to the repository!**

 **Note:** If you use [Homebrew](http://brew.sh/) to install Jekyll on OS X, you may encounter [this issue](https://github.com/Homebrew/homebrew/issues/11448).
 [Here](http://davidensinger.com/2013/03/installing-jekyll/) is more information about fixing it.

-**Tip:** To disable updating of the Development Dashboard while you run Jekyll in watch mode, change the `jira_dashboard` `generate` setting in `_config.yml` to `false`. **Do not commit this change to the repository!**

 # Contributing

-* When you commit a change to the master branch of this repository, a [Jenkins job]https://dexter.xebialabs.com/jenkinsng/job/Documentation/job/app1/job/Jekyll%20docs/) is triggered.
+* When you commit a change to the master branch of this repository, a [Jenkins job](https://dexter.xebialabs.com/jenkinsng/job/Documentation/job/app1/job/Jekyll%20docs/) is triggered.
 This job generates the change in HTML and immediately publishes it to [docs.xebialabs.com](https://docs.xebialabs.com).
 * To commit a change to GitHub without triggering the Jenkins job, [create a pull request](https://help.github.com/articles/creating-a-pull-request/).
 This allows others to review your work.
 * You can store drafts, images, samples, etc. in `_drafts`.
-Markdown files stored in `_drafts` are not be converted to HTML.
+Markdown and AsciiDoc files stored in `_drafts` are not be converted to HTML.

 # Things to know about formatting